 Examination of the role of the president, governors, and local executives in the American political system.

-Introductory analysis of judicial organization, processes, and behavior, stressing the development of constitutional doctrines through judicial interpretation.
+Introductory analysis of judicial organization, processes, and behavior, with emphasis on the institutional characteristics of the courts.

 Examination of the party system of the Southern states in terms of its origin, nature, distribution of power, and impact on national politics.

 PSC 320 Special Studies in Political Science.
-One to three hours.
+1 to 3 hours.

 Supervised independent reading and research.

 Course content varies from offering to offering.
-The course may be repeated for a total of 6 hours, with permission of the department.
+May be repeated for a maximum of 12 hours, with permission of the department.